-Fintan and Hilda Hogan, along with the help of Paddy and his team, are responsible for the care and rearing of our turkeys.
+Fintan and Hilda Hogan, along with the help of Paddy and his team, are responsible for the husbandry of our turkeys which is in short the care and rearing of our turkeys.

 Fintan’s Top Tips for care in the early stages of rearing are: